-Welcome to Leaving It On the Road, 2.0!
-Initially designed to chronicle my 3,400 mile, 5-week, cross-country bicycle ride with my father in the Spring of 2013, the journey continues.
-With the help from the talented web designer Zack Ayers, a fellow James Madison Duke (JMU) alumni, I decided to give the blog a fresh new look.
-I told Zack I wanted something that captured the spirit of the ride, while also focusing on the new mental and physical goals I’ve set for myself for 2014.
+Welcome to Leaving It On the Road.
+Designed to chronicle my 3,400 mile, 5-week, cross-country bicycle ride with my father in the Spring of 2013, the journey continues as I continue to push myself and expand personal limitations, both physically and mentally.
+After the ride, I decided to give the blog a fresh new look.
+With the help from the talented web designer Zack Ayers, a fellow James Madison Duke (JMU) alumni, we did just that.

 On April 21st, 2013, my father and I left with 21 other crazy souls for the cycling trip of a lifetime.
 With the support from the capable staff from the America By Bicycle Company (A.B.B.), our cycling group rode an average of 100+ miles each day, for 33 days.
-Along the way, we visited 14 different states and rode through four different time zones.
-By the end, our trip had taken us 3,457-miles from Costa Mesa, CA all the way to Amesbury, MA.
+Along the way, we passed through 14 different states and rode across four different time zones.
+By the end, our trip had taken us 3,457-miles from Costa Mesa, CA to Amesbury, MA.

-It was a difficult journey, with snow, sleet, rain, mountains, deserts, forests, and almost every other type of scenery imaginable.
-But, with the support of my father, the rest of the A.B.B. team, and the incredible services of the A.B.B. staff, we all made it to the end in one piece.
+Along the way we encountered everything from snow, sleet, rain, mountains, deserts, forests, and almost every other type of conditions imaginable.
+But, with the endless support from my father and the rest of the cycling team, as well as the incredible services of the A.B.B. staff, we all made it to the end in one piece.

-That the pursuit for both mental and physical wellness is a constant journey.
-There may be setbacks along the way, but as long as you continue to learn from your experiences, there is no such thing as failure.
+I learned that like life, my personal fitness was a constant journey towards improvement.
+There may be setbacks along the way, but as long as I continued to learn from your experiences and keep pushing forward, there was no such thing as failure.

-But above all, make sure to Leave It On the Road.
+But above all, make sure to keep Leaving It On the Road.

 - R.E.
 Wagner